near/NEPs/specs/Standards/Sould Bound Token/README.md

 }

-/// An event emitted when a existing tokens are renewed. type Renew {
+/// An event emitted when a existing tokens are renewed.
+/// Must be emitted by an SBT registry. type Renew {
+  ctr: AccountId  // SBT Contract renewing the tokens
   tokens: []u64;  // list of token ids. memo?: string;  // optional message
 }

 /// An event emitted when a existing tokens are revoked.
-/// Revoked tokens should not be listed in a wallet. type Revoke {
+/// Revoked tokens should not be listed in a wallet.
+/// Must be emitted by an SBT registry. type Revoke {
+  ctr: AccountId  // SBT Contract revoking the tokens
   tokens: []u64;  // list of token ids. memo?: string;  // optional message
 }

 /// An event emitted when soul transfer is happening: all SBTs owned by `from` are transferred
 /// to `to`, and the `from` account is killed (can't receive any new SBT).
+/// Must be emitted by an SBT registry.
 /// Registry MUST emit `Kill` whenever the soul transfer happens. type SoulTransfer {
   from: AccountId;